Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Kaale Channe Ki Kadhi or Black chickpeas in a yogurt gravy is a Rajasthani dish that comprises of black chickpeas cooked in a spicy yogurt and chickpea flour (besan) gravy.
+Kaale Channe Ki Kadhi, or Black chickpeas in a yogurt gravy, is a Rajasthani dish that comprises of black chickpeas cooked in spicy yogurt and chickpea flour (besan) gravy.
 Famously called Jaisalmer Ke Channe, this dish serves as a perfect accompaniment for both rice and rotis.

-Usually, Indian meals that we cook at home consist of rice and/or rotis, a curry or a lentil dish and a sabzi (vegetable dish) to go on the side.
-But when I make this kadhi, I don’t see the need for an accompaniment as this one pot dish is a wholesome dish in itself.
+Usually, Indian meals that we cook at home consist of rice and/or rotis, a curry or a lentil dish, and a sabzi (vegetable dish) to go on the side.
+But when I make this kadhi, I don’t see the need for a side dish as a one-pot pot dish is a wholesome dish in itself.

 How about you and your siblings?
-I would love to hear you story as well.
+I would love to hear your story as well.
 Let me know via the comment box below.

 Follow me on Pinterest and pin this recipe to your board to make it in the future.